InformaticaUCO/simplesamlphp-module-ucofilter/README.md

     50 => array(
         'class' => UcoFilter::class,
-        // If one condition is true, all previous attributtes present in mapping
+        // If one expression is true, all previous attributtes present in mapping
         // will be removed.
-Reset is false by default, so no attributes are removed.
+Reset is empty by default, so no attributes are removed.
         'reset' => [
             '"sp-remote-id" in request["saml:RequesterID"]',
         ],